Changelog

 Reversed Sourcemaps

-• Improved the way reversed sourcemaps are saved to disk.
-Previously all reversed sourcemaps were saved underneath the hostname path, but this could cause conflicts between different parts of the application with available sourcemaps.
+• Improved how reversed sourcemaps are saved to disk.
+Previously, all reversed sourcemaps were saved underneath the hostname path, but this could cause conflicts between different parts of the application with available sourcemaps.

-• This change mimics the way sourcemaps are reversed and shown in the "Sources" tab of Chrome.
+• This change mimics how sourcemaps are reversed and shown in the "Sources" tab of Chrome.

 Improved Asset Relationship Tracking